Skip to main content

 Test Overview

-The test is done between 10 and 13 weeks of pregnancy.
+The test is usually done around 11 to 13 weeks of pregnancy.
 It may be done as part of the first trimester screening test or the integrated screening test.

 This test shows the chance that a baby may have a certain problem.
 It can't show for sure that a baby has a problem.
 You would need a diagnostic test, such as chorionic villus sampling (CVS) or amniocentesis, to find out for sure if the baby actually has a problem.